-The performance measures discussed in this paper: station/utility incapability due to steam generators, number of forced outages or forced outage rate, tube inspection/plugging trends and the consequent calculation of end-of-cycle or end-of-life projections, ALARA on dose consumed due to steam generator activities and predicted station production gain/loss due to steam generator programs or problems all are good measures of the overall success of steam generator LCM programs.
-In order to be able to project into the future and determine future changes to the LCM programs no single measure is enough.
+The performance measures discussed in this paper all are good measures of the overall success of steam generator LCM programs.
+However, In order to be able to project into the future and determine future changes to the LCM programs no single measure is enough.
 A combination of all the above supplemented by indicators related to other aspects such as safety or some shorter term measures related to the success of individual LCM program activities is needed.
-These steam generator specific measures can not be used in isolation and must also be supplemented with information from other components or other sources which complete the total picture for the unit or station.
+These steam generator specific measures can not be used in isolation and must also be supplemented with information from other components or other sources that complete the total picture for the unit or station.

 The success of the LCM programs implemented has been mixed for OH units, which demonstrates that the benefits of the LCM program are not guaranteed.
-Predictions made through the program which do not match the actual outcomes need to be reviewed and revised accordingly in an ever continuous circle of improvement.
+Predictions made through the program that do not match the actual outcomes need to be reviewed and revised accordingly in an ever-continuous circle of improvement.
 It is important also to realize that not only is the steam generator ageing, so are all the other components in the unit and the extent of ageing in other reactor unit components may not be fully accounted for.